-Here, we explain how to negotiate a house price, how you can get the best deal and potential methods you can use to ‘haggle’ a lower price.
+Here, we explain how to negotiate a house price, how you can get the best deal and methods you can use to ‘haggle’.

 How to negotiate a house price down

 Here are 13 top tips for negotiating a house price and getting what you want:

 - Research the property thoroughly

 - Know the asking prices of similar properties in the area

 - Present yourself as an attractive buyer (cash only, chain free etc.)

 - Be open and communicative with the seller

 - Make a second bid specific

 - Ask for certain items to be included in the sale